 AND THE IMAGINENATIVE FILM + MEDIA ARTS FESTIVAL

-Toronto, March 25, 2022—The imagineNATIVE Film + Media Arts Festival and the Liaison of Independent Filmmakers of Toronto (LIFT) are pleased to announce that Toronto-based artist Caelin Holmes is the recipient of the 17th annual LIFT/imagineNATIVE Mentorship.
+Toronto, March 17, 2023—The imagineNATIVE Film + Media Arts Festival and the Liaison of Independent Filmmakers of Toronto (LIFT) are pleased to announce that Toronto-based Anishinaabe, Cree and Vietnamese artist Jordan Wanakamik is the recipient of the 18th annual LIFT/imagineNATIVE Mentorship.
 This annual mentorship was developed to offer an Indigenous artist living in the Greater Toronto Area the opportunity to expand their practice into the realm of film, and present their new work in a professional context.
-His planned film, Take It Back will focus on Toronto skateboarders as they navigate the urban landscape, using a lens that both mocks the objectifying gaze of old-school “educational” documentary films and creates a new portrait of a vibrant subculture.
+His planned film, “Burned,” is about transitioning from being in a stagnant, but comfortable place to challenging yourself and finding your happy place.
+It’s never too late to start fresh and to chase your dreams, no matter how scary it is.

-Caelin will be enrolled in LIFT’s seasonal workshops and will be provided with access to and mentorship around LIFT’s production and post-production equipment.
-He will receive additional financial and resource support from imagineNATIVE and other to-be-confirmed mentorship partners to complete a film for premiere at the 2022 imagineNATIVE Film + Media Arts Festival (October 18-23).
+Jordan will be enrolled in LIFT’s seasonal workshops and will be provided with access to and mentorship around LIFT’s production and post-production equipment.
+He will receive additional financial and resource support from imagineNATIVE and other to-be-confirmed mentorship partners to complete a film for premiere at the 2023 imagineNATIVE Film + Media Arts Festival (October 17-22 in person, and online streaming October 22-29.
 Through the generous support of lead industry partner Netflix, imagineNATIVE has been able to expand their financial contribution to the LIFT/imagineNATIVE Mentorship Program to help Indigenous artists bring their short films to life.

-Previous year’s mentees include actor and choreographer Michael Greyeyes (Seven Seconds); Dora and Juno Award nominee Jani Lauzon (eu•tha•na•sia); Michelle Latimer (Tomorrow); Tyler Hagan (Estuary), Adrienne Marcus Raja (Soli), Jaene Castrillon (Celebration of Darkness), Jamie Whitecrow (Heidi Lost), Samay Arcentales Cajas (In Moment), Natasha Naveau (Menaptwi (Smoked)), Cole Forrest (Into Water) and Tim Myles (Little Bird).
-Caelin will premiere his new short at the 22nd annual imagineNATIVE Film + Media Arts Festival, October 18-29, 2022.
+Previous year’s mentees include actor and choreographer Michael Greyeyes (Seven Seconds); Dora and Juno Award nominee Jani Lauzon (eu•tha•na•sia); Michelle Latimer (Tomorrow); Tyler Hagan (Estuary), Adrienne Marcus Raja (Soli), Jaene Castrillon (Celebration of Darkness), Jamie Whitecrow (Heidi Lost), Samay Arcentales Cajas (In Moment), Natasha Naveau (Menaptwi (Smoked)), Cole Forrest (Into Water) and Tim Miles (Little Bird).
+Jordan will premiere his new short at the 24th annual imagineNATIVE Film + Media Arts Festival.

 On behalf of the Selection Committee, thank you to all of this year’s incredible applicants!
-To find out more about this annual mentorship, and other artistic opportunities available through imagineNATIVE, please contact imagineNATIVE’s Institute Manager Jamie-Lee Reardon at email@example.com
+To find out more about this annual mentorship, and other artistic opportunities available through imagineNATIVE, please contact Institute Coordinator Bliss Bondy at email@example.com

 Follow this program on Facebook, Instagram and Twitter: #LIFTiNMentorship